-Droop controlled inverter-based microgrids have gained a lot of attention recently in the development of future power networks due to the increasing penetration of distributed generation.
+Droop control inverter-based microgrids have gained a lot of attention recently in development of future power networks due to increasing penetration of distributed generation.
 In contrast to grid-connected modes, droop control islanding operations require more sophisticated control designs to ensure system stability [1].
-Intense research works in recent years have provided comprehensive insights into the control and modeling of inverter-based microgrid systems [2]-[5].
+Intense research works in recent years have provided comprehensive insights into the control and modeling of the inverter-based microgrid systems [2]-[5].
 Since the droop control concept originates from conventional power networks to achieve proper load sharing, the smallsignal stability was first identified similar to the transmission level power grids.
 However, it was later realized that microgrid dynamics is noticeably different due to a much lower X/Rratio [6], [7].
 That is, both the phase angle and voltage couple together and contribute to active and reactive power dependently.
-Therefore, the $P-\omega$ and Q-V droop controls for
+Therefore, the $P-\omega$ and Q-V droop controls for low-voltage microgrids suffer from limited gain regions due to deployment of highly resistive feeders to the point of coupling (PCC).
+Without presence of additional coupling inductors, system stability is significantly compromised.